 Use colorful yarn pom-poms as aisle decor #Decor#aisle#ceremony#colorful#decor#steal-this-idea Updated Mar 15 2021 (Posted Feb 8 2017) Catherine Clark bijouxandbits Photos by: Alex & Cammy Photography Photo by Alex & Cammy Photography Remember Kimber and Kaylee's super colorful and boho chic wedding?
 It's always so worth revisiting, especially for the decor.
 One tiny detail that we loved (which you could totally DIY) is the yarn pom-pom aisle decor.
 Here's what Kimber said about the project: Although the environment itself was breathtaking, we spent two months making around 400 yarn pom-poms attached to skewers to line the aisle.
 I wanted to infuse color in as many ways as I could.
 So adorable!
 You could snag some pre-made pom-poms from Etsy or Amazon, or make them yourself, of course, if you've got the time.
 And if you've got extra, string them into garland, add them to your bouquet, or re-use them as cat toys after the wedding.
 Bonuses all around!
 Did you miss this yarn pom-poms wedding?
-Color explodes from Kimber & Kaylee's boho wedding Just wait until you see how many gorgeous details you can spot in this two-bride wedding: hundreds of pom-poms, flowers in blue hair, DIYed infographic invitations and programs, guh-mazing Spanish… Read More Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS My crop top wedding dress will not be timeless… and that's totally okay NEXT A self-designed menu and vintage details at this stunning San Diego wedding Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Related Post Color explodes from Kimber & Kaylee's boho wedding Just wait until you see how many gorgeous details you can spot in this two-bride wedding: hundreds of pom-poms, flowers in blue hair, DIYed infographic invitations and programs, guh-mazing Spanish… Read More Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS My crop top wedding dress will not be timeless… and that's totally okay NEXT A self-designed menu and vintage details at this stunning San Diego wedding Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.